svet-am/rivian-meridian-audio-test/README.md

 * monoaural recording, channel 1<br>
 <img src="images/scarlett_2i2_specifications.png" alt="Scarlett 2i2 Specifications" width="200"/>

-*NOTE* Recent investigation has unveiled that the Scarlett 2i2 2nd Gen may not be accurately representing the frequency response of the Rivian Elevation system despite the user guide claiming support up to 2kHz

 ## Microphone
 [Audio Technica AT2035](https://www.audio-technica.com/en-us/at2035) Cardioid Condenser Microphone<br>
 <img src="images/at2035_freq.jpg" alt="AT2035 Frequency Response" width="200"/>